-- (a) Prior to officially applying on the prescribed form for admission to the qualification, a prospective student must: - (i) Address a justified written submission to the relevant dean. - Attach two sets of certified copies of the scientific publications in respect of which application is being made. - (iii) Include an affidavit in respect of - (aa) her/his personal contribution to the scientific publications; and/or - (bb) her/his personal contribution to other scientific publications co-authored by her/him, which are contributory yet not crucial to the application for admission. - (iv) Include an affidavit to the effect that the same set of publications has not previously been submitted to another institution of higher education. - (b) On the strength of a written, justified recommendation of the programme director and/or the academic head of department and the faculty research committee, the application is submitted via the faculty board to the Executive Committee of Senate to decide

-- (i) whether the person may proceed with the submission of an official application for admission; and - (ii) whether the person may register as a student; and - (iii) who must be nominated as a mentor(s) under whose guidance the person has to prepare her/his publications and assemble them for assessment. - (c) Justified written submissions may be made to the relevant dean at any time of the year.
+- (bb) her/his personal contribution to other scientific publications coauthored by her/him, which are contributory yet not crucial to the application for admission. - (iv) Include an affidavit to the effect that the same set of publications has not previously been submitted to another institution of higher education. - (b) On the strength of a written, justified recommendation of the programme director and/or the academic head of department and the faculty research committee, the application is submitted via the faculty board to the ECS to decide - (i) whether the person may proceed with the submission of an official application for admission; and - (ii) whether the person may register as a student; and - (iii) who must be nominated as a mentor(s) under whose guidance the person has to prepare her/his publications and assemble them for assessment. - (c) Justified written submissions may be made to the relevant dean at any time of the year.